section-engineering-education/engineering-education/content/articles/creating-an-application-using-beeware/index.md

 Beeware is a python library used to create cross-platform applications.
 It serves as an alternative to other app-building libraries such as kivy.
  <!--more-->
-This article will build a simple application using beeware to introduce the readers to the library and appreciate how it works.
+This article will build a simple application using BeeWare to introduce the readers to the library and appreciate how it works.

 ### Prerequisites
 1. `Python` installed in your machine.